shubhamgupta0903/Web_Scraper/README.md

 ### 3. Database Setup

 Note:
-Make sure you have MySQL installed on your machine.
+- Make sure you have MySQL installed on your machine.
-Replace root with the database username
+- Replace 'root' with the database username

 ```bash
 mysql -u root -p < sql/create_table.sql